plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 ## Basic analysis

 I want to start by just running it to see what happens, so I will copy it onto a Kali box which *should* have a few pre-installed tools to do some network/system analysis when we detonate.
-While we are told that the binary is packed, the very small size of `.zip` archive itself, the content of the IDA disassembly, and even some basic output from `strings` or `objdump` would be giveaways.
+While we are told that the binary is packed, other aspects such as
+- the very small size of `.zip` archive itself,
+- the content of the IDA disassembly,
+- even just some basic output from `strings` or `objdump`,

+Would be giveaways as to a packed binary.

 Here, the output from `strings` indicates that the binary is packed with UPX (which is the answer for task 8).
 I’m going to detonate it with `Wireshark` monitoring the traffic (over an internal VM network with `inetsim`), and then I want to unpack it and load into IDA.